Diabetic Shoes and Socks

 - If you have any signs of circulation or sensation problems, avoid wearing open-toed shoes or sandals that offer little protection for your feet.

 - Wear well-padded socks or stockings that are a good fit and aren't too tight.
-Don't wear stretch socks, nylon socks, socks with an elastic band or garter at the top, or socks with inside seams that can rub on feet.
+Don't wear tight stretch socks, nylon socks, socks with an elastic band or garter at the top, or socks with excessive inside seams that can rub on feet.

 - Don't wear uncomfortable or tight shoes that rub or cut into your feet.